crawley/qcif-extract/README.md

 The functionality / parameters for commands varies, depending on specific requirements for reporting:

-  - The `instances` and `projects` commands require a year and month for the usage information.
+  - The `instance-usage` and `project-usage` commands require a year and month for the usage information.
 They will typically *replace* the table rows for that year and month.
 Other commands will replace all rows in the associated table.
-  - The `instances` command has a `--qriscloud` option.
+  - The `instance-usage` command has a `--qriscloud` option.
 If set, the `nectar_qriscloud_usage` table is updated.
 If not, the `nectar_usage` table is updated.
   - The `--legacy` option (where available) causes an older "schema" to